ben-abbott/df-capstone/README.md

 If I have enough time to extend passed this MVP I would like to look into and hopefully answer the question:

-    Does the 'Magic Formula' still work?
+**Does the 'Magic Formula' still work?**

-Additionl features I would like to include:
+Additional features I would like to include:

 - UK or European financial data to compare with US equities and compare.
 - Search in the table for individual tickers to see how your stock picks are ranked based on the 'Magic Formula'.
 - Back testing the strategy over the last 5/10/20 years, for US stocks, to help answer the above question.
 - Back test UK stocks over the same time intervals and compare results to US stocks.

-## What is the formula?
+## What is the formula? - [How it works](https://www.magicformulainvesting.com/Home/HowItWorks)

 Understanding what the 'Magic Formula' is will no doubt make this project more understandable.
 The essence of the formula is to by 'good stocks' at 'low prices'.